 The American Revolution was not simply a series of impersonal events.
-Men and women made fateful, often difficult decisions that led to the great clash.
+Men and women made fateful and difficult decisions that led to the great clash.

-There was a notable numberof patriots from Boston.
-The prevalence of shipping in Boston made Bostonians especially resent the restrictions on trade.
+There were several patriots from Boston.
+Coming from a major port city, Bostonians especially resented the restrictions on trade.
 Maybe its legacy of religious quarrels with the Church of England made Bostonians more rebellious.
-Its long history of town meetings and self-rule may have led New Englanders to be most wary of royal authority.
-Perhaps a combination of these and other factors led the city of Boston to be the leading voice against British authority.
+Its long history of town meetings and self-rule may have led New Englanders to be suspicious of royal authority.
+The city of Boston was the leading voice against British authority.

-James Otis was one of the first opponents of British taxation policies.
-As early as 1761, Boston merchants hired him to provide legal defense against British search warrants.
-His widely distributed pamphlet, The Rights of the British Colonists Asserted and proved, was one of the first legal criticism of Parliament’s taxation policies.
-A large man with a big heart for British liberties, he was perceived by many in London to be the center of treasonous American activity.
-But Otis also saw himself as fiercely loyal to the English Constitution.
+James Otis opposed British taxation policies.
+In 1761, Boston merchants hired him to provide legal defense against British search warrants.
+His widely distributed pamphlet, The Rights of the British Colonists Asserted and Proved, was one of the first legal criticisms of Parliament’s taxation policies.
+Otis was perceived by many in London to be the center of treasonous American activity, but Otis saw himself as fiercely loyal to the English Constitution.
 Once he stormed into Boston's Royal Coffee House to face drawn swords because his loyalty had been called into question.
-Violence ensued.
-Otis was so severely beaten that he never really recovered; making him somewhat of a martyr around Boston.
+Otis was so severely beaten that he never really recovered, making him a martyr around Boston.

-Samuel Adams was perhaps the fieriest supporter of American liberty in the 13 colonies.
-He drew a sharp distinction between the evils of the British Empire and simple American life.
-His skills as a political organizer drove the colonies toward declaring independence.
+Samuel Adams was a fiery supporter of American liberty in the colonies.
+He drew a sharp distinction between the evils of the British Empire and a simple American life.
+His political organization skills drove the colonies toward declaring independence.
 Adams chaired the Boston town meeting that led to the Boston Tea Party.
-He was a leader in organizing and rabble-rousing.
 He served as an active member of the Sons of Liberty.

-Paul Revere was a silversmith, with humbler means than the other mentioned patriots.
+Paul Revere was a silversmith modest means.
 His famous midnight ride that warned of the advancing British troops was only one of his revolutionary actions.
-He was also an illustrator.
 His engravings were used by patriots as anti-British propaganda, particularly his famous engraving of the Boston Massacre.

 Source: The Boston Patriots